andrewhowcool/Connect-Four/README.md

 # Connect-Four

-  Hi, this is my final project in C Programming course in Spring, 2016.
+  Hi, this is my final project in C Programming course in NSYSU in Spring, 2016.
   Because Google Alphago just became the new world champion, so my partner and I decided to writed a simple classic game : Connect Four, and build an AI in order to to defeat human!